A microscopic derivation of Gibbs measures for the 1D focusing cubic nonlinear Schr\"{o}dinger equation: Introduction

 where $f$ is a suitable cut-off function in $C_c^{\infty}(\R)$, and $z_{\mathrm{Gibbs}}^{f}$ is a normalisation constant that makes \eqref{Gibbs_formal_truncated} a probability measure on $\mathfrak{h}$.
 In general, when $H$ is not positive-definite, we say that we are in the \emph{focusing} (or \emph{thermodynamically unstable}) regime.

-In this paper, we fix the spatial domain $\Lambda := \T^1 \equiv \R/\Z \equiv [-\frac{1}{2},\frac{1}{2})$ to be the one-dimensional torus\footnote{Some of our results generalise to other domains; see Remark \ref{Remark_AppendixB} (3) below.
+In this paper, we fix the spatial domain $\T \equiv \T^1 \equiv \R/\Z \equiv [-\frac{1}{2},\frac{1}{2})$ to be the one-dimensional torus\footnote{Some of our results generalise to other domains; see Remark \ref{Remark_AppendixB} (3) below.
 For simplicity, we work on $\T^1$.}.
-We henceforth consider the Hilbert space $\mathfrak{h}:=L^2(\Lambda; \C) \equiv L^2(\Lambda)$.
+We henceforth consider the Hilbert space $\mathfrak{h}:=L^2(\T; \C) \equiv L^2(\T)$.
 Let us now define the precise Hamiltonian.
-We make the following assumption. \begin{assumption}[The interaction potential] We consider an {\it interaction potential} which is of one of the following types. \begin{itemize} \item[(i)] $w: \Lambda \rightarrow \R$ is even and belongs to $L^1(\Lambda)$. \item[(ii)] $w=-\delta$, where $\delta$ is the Dirac delta function. \end{itemize} Let us note that, in Assumption \ref{w_definition}, we do not assume any conditions on the sign of $w$ or the sign of $\hat{w}$ (pointwise almost everywhere). \end{assumption} With $w$ as in Assumption \ref{w_definition}, the Hamiltonian that we consider is given by
+We make the following assumption. \begin{assumption}[The interaction potential] We consider an {\it interaction potential} which is of one of the following types. \begin{itemize} \item[(i)] $w: \T \rightarrow \R$ is even and belongs to $L^1(\T)$. \item[(ii)] $w=-\delta$, where $\delta$ is the Dirac delta function. \end{itemize} Let us note that, in Assumption \ref{w_definition}, we do not assume any conditions on the sign of $w$ or the sign of $\hat{w}$ (pointwise almost everywhere). \end{assumption}